2022 marks 30 years since Adam Smith International was founded. A huge milestone.

 Since 2012, we have grown into a global employee-owned advisory business that strengthens and stabilises economies and societies around the world.
 ASI now has presence in over 100 countries with seven international hubs (London, Sydney, Nairobi, Islamabad, Sydney, Amsterdam and Washington DC) as well as dozens of project offices across the globe.
 Our projects cover a wide range of areas including stabilisation, humanitarian response, climate change, infrastructure, market systems development, mining, governance and public financial management.

 ASI has won plaudits and honours for our work around the world, but we’re no strangers to controversy either.
 We fully recognise that aid, conditionalities, and the external support for the reform of sovereign nations are, at times, intensely controversial.
 For instance, our work on India’s and Tanzania’s privatisation programmes, and support for Palestine’s political negotiations with Israel made headlines early on.

-In more recent years, our assistance to the moderate opposition in Syria has been the target of misinformation and disinformation from Kremlin-supported media outlets.
+In more recent years, our assistance in Syria has been the target of misinformation and disinformation from Kremlin-supported media outlets.
 In the UK, our rapid growth and relatively high profile meant we were often targeted by those opposed to UK’s aid spending within government and the media.
 Needless to say, our work for some of the world’s most scrutinised agencies in some of the world’s most contested spaces continues to keep my colleagues and, in particular, our press team busy.

 Today, our mission is to transform lives by making economies stronger, societies more stable, and governments more effective.
 Our tagline is “Think.
 Deliver.
 Transform” – and it captures our promise to think creatively about complex problems, deliver change through local and global partnerships, and transform lives through the impact of our work.